You know the saying, ‘it’s now what you know. It’s who you know.‘

 Don’t make excuses for your team.
 Find event vendors by paying attention to the results they produce.

-You can never be 100% certain, but there are a few guidelines that give you a good idea.
-Begin by checking their Better Business Bureau rating and read their reviews on sites such as Angie’s List or Yelp.
+You can never be 100% certain, but there are a few guidelines to consider: Begin by checking their Better Business Bureau rating and read their reviews on sites such as Angie’s List, Google or even Facebook.

-I find referrals from other clients, vendors or event planners to be the best way to find event vendors; And be sure to visit the vendor and see their work before you hire them!
+Referrals from other clients, vendors or event planners are the best way to find event vendors; and be sure to visit the vendor and see their work before you hire them!

 Keep in mind that your network of vendors is not just people you use to subcontract work.
 This is your team.